LIFE: HONEY, I'M HOME!

 STUDY/GUEST ROOM:

 First things first, the books.
-We built floor to ceiling shelves, but left a little gap in the middle to fit a desk, sort of like a work station.
+We built floor to ceiling shelves, but left a little gap in the middle to fit a desk, like a work station.
 On the opposite side, we placed our old dresser as storage for the guests when they come over.
-Next to it, we knew we were going to place a sofa bed, but where do you find a comfortable but nice looking sofa bed that won’t destroy the whole look of the room?
+Next to it, we knew we were going to place a sofa bed, but where do you find a comfortable, but nice looking sofa bed that won’t destroy the whole look of the room?
 Valentina to the rescue again, somehow, someway, she was able to find the perfect Scandinavian looking bed from IKEA, that once covered with cushions and pillows, looked like a couch!
 It was perfect!
-We then placed an old quirky white shelf we had in our old main living hall over the sofa bed, added the old rug we had in our old main living hall, which was the perfect shade and gave it a beautiful Beauty and the Beast feel to it.
+We then placed an old quirky white shelf we had over the sofa bed, added an old rug, which was the perfect shade and gave it a beautiful Beauty and the Beast feel to it.
 In fact, when describing my vision of this room to Valentina, the words I used were “a Scandinavian Beauty and the Beast library”.
 However, to fully achieve that, there was one thing missing - a shelf ladder.
 Buying one will cost an arm and a leg!
 In fact, we almost gave up.
 But then, I remembered the bunk bed situation, and went to Valentina with the idea of building the ladder for the bookshelves!
 It worked.

 Photo by Natalee Cocks